 If you sign up for Medicare Advantage and decide within the first year that you’d rather have Original Medicare, you can change.
 You have Guaranteed Issue Rights for a Medigap policy.

 Your rights vary depending on if you:

-- Enrolled in Medicare Advantage when you turned 65 and switch to Original Medicare within the first year
+- Chose Medicare Advantage when you turned 65 and switch to Original Medicare within the first year

-- you can choose any Medigap plan offered in your area
+- you can choose any Medigap plan in your area

 - Switched from Original Medicare and Medigap to Medicare Advantage and now want to switch back

-- have a guaranteed issue right to buy the same policy you had before if your old insurance company still sells it.
+- have a GI right to buy the same policy you had before if your old insurance company still sells it.